WWPA

-WWPA (1340 AM) is a talk radio station broadcasting at 1340 AM and licensed to serve the community of Williamsport, Pennsylvania, United States.
+WWPA (1340 AM) is a conservative talk radio station licensed to serve the community of Williamsport, Pennsylvania, United States.

 History

 On May 1, 2017, WWPA changed its format from adult standards to a sports format affiliated with ESPN Radio.
 In late 2021, WWPA dropped its ESPN sports format and flipped to an all-talk format as part of the Twin Valley's Talk Network.